websauna/websauna/docs/source/reference/glossary.rst

     resource
         In :term:`traversal` resource class presents one path part of the hierarchy.
 More information in :doc:`traversal documentation <../narrative/frontend/traversal>`

+    Robot Framework
+        Robot Framework is a generic test automation framework for acceptance testing and acceptance test-driven development (ATDD).
+It has easy-to-use tabular test data syntax and it utilizes the keyword-driven testing approach.
+Its testing capabilities can be extended by test libraries implemented either with Python or Java, and users can create new higher-level keywords from existing ones using the same syntax that is used for creating test cases. `More information <http://robotframework.org/>`__.

     sanity check
         Sanity check is a Websauna feature which prevents starting up a website in a state where Python code is inconsistent with databases.
 It checks all databases are up and models are correctly declared in the database.
 See :ref:`websauna.sanity_check` setting for more info.

+    SSH
+        Secure Shell, or SSH, is a cryptographic (encrypted) network protocol to allow remote login and other network services to operate securely over an unsecured network. `More information <https://en.wikipedia.org/wiki/Secure_Shell>`__.

     scaffold
         A project skeleton which generates a starting point for your application.
 Websauna uses `Pyramid scaffolding <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/scaffolding.html>`__ for its ``websauna_app`` and ``websauna_addon`` scaffols.